Developing

 npm rebuild node-sass --force

-(Only if you have issues with node-sass)npm test
+(Only if you have issues with node-sass)

 (Runs the unit tests and calculates the test coverage).